Iriadamant: Media and press reports

 The camp was said to be completely isolated, and the residents were said to have run into trouble with the local population and authorities.
 The group was accused, among other things, of abusing children and keeping people in the camp against their will.
 The leader of the group, Maltais, was connected to the international drug and arms trade and terrorism.
-The accusations were based on the book Le mic-mac des services secret: dossier Ecoovie, published in 1990, and interviews with Elisabeth Rydell-Janson, the former international secretary of the Swedish Greens.
+The accusations were based on the book Ecoovie: le mic-mac des services secrets, published in 1990, and interviews with Elisabeth Rydell-Janson, the former international secretary of the Swedish Greens.
 The media described the conditions in the Kittilä camp as miserable and reported that the residents were suffering from hunger and cold.